Admissions

 Once your student’s application has been received and the $60 application fee has been paid, you will move to ‘Step Three’-

-Step Four: Attend Try Day (1st-5th grade applicants only)
+Step Three: Attend Try Day (1st-5th grade applicants only)

 All applicants 1st grade and above will be required to attend a Try Day.
 Students will get a taste of what a day at Red Oak is like while parents/caregivers will have the opportunity to observe.
 Try Days are typically available in February, March and August.
 You will sign up for your Try Day during the previous step in the admissions process.